frankkilcommins/SwaggerHub-Portal-Management/products/Zephyr Squad APIs/Introduction.md

+> 🚧 This is only a sample product.
+If you want the real Zephyr API docs, then head over to [https://developer.smartbear.com/](https://developer.smartbear.com/)

 This is the **Zephyr Squad Cloud** API.
 If you are looking for the Server API, please refer to the [documentation](https://support.smartbear.com/zephyr-squad-server/docs/api/index.html) for more information.

 This API uses the [OpenAPI Specification](https://swagger.io/specification/v3/).
 If you want to generate clients for different languages, please use the link above to download the API specification and use it with your preferred tools.